-What are diversity and inclusion?
+What are inclusion and diversity?

 Diversity is about recognising difference.
 It’s acknowledging the benefit of having a range of perspectives in decision-making and the workforce being representative of the organisation’s customers.

-Even though people have many things in common, they are also different in a variety of ways.
 The concept of ‘intersectionality’ - that we all have multiple, overlapping identities that impact on our experience - takes into account this principle.

 In Ireland, gender, civil status, family status, sexual orientation, religion, age, disability, race (including colour/nationality/ethnic or national origin) and membership of the Traveller community are the nine distinct grounds covered by discrimination law to give people protection against being treated unfairly.

-- impact an individual’s wellbeing, performance at work and intention to stay
+- Impact an individual’s wellbeing, performance at work and intention to stay.

-- adversely affect employment opportunities
+- Adversely affect employment opportunities.

-- result in failure to recognise skills-based abilities, potential and experience
+- Result in failure to recognise skills-based abilities, potential and experience.

-- result in significant legal costs, compensation and settlements paid to avoid defending expensive discrimination claims.
+- Result in significant legal costs, compensation and settlements paid to avoid defending expensive discrimination claims.